prescribed fire class

 For decades the Solon Dixon Forestry Education Center has been a cornerstone of the Auburn University School of Forestry and Wildlife Sciences educational program.
 It is this unique educational asset that allows the SFWS to excel in preparing resource managers with the knowledge and skills necessary to make them competitive in the job market and leaders in their field.

-To learn more about the learning and career development opportunities offered by practicum, you may enjoy reading more about this transformational experience from our faculty and students in a recent story featured in the SFWS News.
+To learn more about the learning and career development opportunities offered by practicum, you may enjoy reading more about this transformational experience from our faculty and students in a past story featured in the SFWS News.